itsee-birmingham/standalone_collation_editor/README.md

 #### New optional service functions

-- getWitnessesFromInputForm - descibed in the service file documentation above
+- getWitnessesFromInputForm - described in the service file documentation above
-- getApparatusForContext - descibed in the service file documentation above
+- getApparatusForContext - described in the service file documentation above
-- localCollationFunction - descibed in the service file documentation above
+- localCollationFunction - described in the service file documentation above

 #### Changes to service functions